Archdiocese of Albi: Growth of heresy

 In 1179 Pope Alexander III summoned a general council of the Church, which met in Rome at the Lateran Basilica beginning on 5 March, and came to be called the Third Lateran Council.
 The 27th Canon of the Council addressed the heresies which were to be found in Gascony, the Albigeois, and Toulouse (in Gasconia, Albegesio, et partibus Tolosanis, et aliis locis) under the names Cathars, Patrines, Publicani, and other names.
 Anathemas were hurled against them, forbidding anyone to favor or to do business with them in their homes or on their properties.
 In 1180 Pope Alexander appointed Cardinal Henri de Marsiac, who had once been Abbot of Clairvaux and who had been promoted Bishop of Albano at the Lateran Council, to serve as Legate in France against the Albigensians.
 In June 1181 he led a body of knights against the town of Lavaur, which served as the headquarters of the Cathar bishop of Toulouse.
 The Cardinal also held councils at Le Puy, Bazas, Limoges, Bourges and Bordeaux.
 He returned to Rome only after the death of Pope Alexander.

 Albigensian Crusade

 The Vicomté d'Albi was united with the crown by King Louis VIII in 1226, during his visit to the Albigeois in October.

 In 1275 the Dominicans held their General Chapter meeting in Perpignan.
 At that meeting they took the decision to establish a convent of Dominicans in Albi, and they sent eight members of the Order to undertake the task.
-In the next year the establishment opened, with Bernard Bociat elected the first Prior Conventual.
+In the next year the convent opened, with Bernard Bociat elected the first Prior Conventual.
 The first stone of their church, Saint-Louis, was laid by Bishop de Castenet in 1293.

 On 6 March 1474, King Louis XI of France by patent letters granted Bishop Louis d'Amboise and his successors the Presidency of the Three Estates of Languedoc, which included the lands of Perpignan and Roussillon, as well as the Bordelais and Guienne.